 1. Legal counsel.
 To hire a top-notch corporate attorney, a startup would have to cough up a healthy 6-figure salary, a financial stake in the company, and a bevy of benefits.
 Many legal functions can be accomplished online with pre-drafted forms.
 This leaves money on the table for strategically sound legal advice when it’s needed, and not on retainer.

 2. Human resources.
 Compliance is the name of the game in HR, and not knowing HR law inside and out (and most entrepreneurs don’t) could spell trouble.
 Cover your bases with third party HR management and guidance.
 Many HR functions can be automated as well.
 Make sure the firm you hire have experts on staff that know the pitfalls of hiring, firing, discipline, and benefits administration.
+Many small to medium-sized business contact a professional employer organization to handle their human resources needs.
+When you go through a PEO, you will have someone who has experience in HR and can handle your employee benefits, safety compliance, payroll services, staff training, background screening and workers’ compensation claims.
+If you’re thinking about a PEO service, find an organization that can provide these HR resources for you, it gives you the competitive advantage needed to grow your company by allowing you to focus on the business at hand, rather than office details with which you may struggle.

 3. Public relations.
 The need for good PR is vital, but staffing someone full time is neither practical nor fiscally responsible.
 Hire a firm for on demand PR, only if or when it’s needed, as in managing a sticky service problem that’s gone public.
 If you have a team member who is also a good writer, press releases can be produced in house.
 Social media can function as “virtual PR” and executive leadership can speak on behalf of the company to the media.